I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/netioddk/ns-netioddk-_npi_provider_characteristics.md

      NPI_REGISTRATION_INSTANCE</a> structure that specifies the identity of the provider module and the
      <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/network-programming-interface">NPI</a> for which it is
      registering.

-`Version`

-The version of the NMR with which the provider is registering.
-A provider module should set this
-     member to zero.

 ## Remarks
 A provider module passes a pointer to an NPI_PROVIDER_CHARACTERISTICS structure to the